chingc/demo-github-actions/README.md

 # Demo

-A quick demo of a basic GitHub Actions workflow.
+A collection of GitHub Actions workflows where I demonstrate various capabilities and features.

+Each are described below.
+They serve as a quickstart and reference for my future self.

-## Overview
+## basic.yml

+The most basic workflow to do all the essentials.

 - Runs when changes are pushed
 - Runs on a schedule